LunarG/VulkanSamples/Utilities/WSI-Window/docs/WSIWindow.md

 ### WSIWindow class
 The WSIWindow class creates a Vulkan window, and provides function calls to query keyboard and mouse state, as well as callbacks, to notify you of system events. (window / keyboard / mouse / touch-screen)
 The WSIWindow constructor requires a CInstance parameter, as well as the window's title, width and height.
-These dimensions only apply to Windows and Linux, but are ignored on Android.
+These dimensions only apply to Linux and Windows, but are ignored on Android.
-However, right after window creation, the OnShapeEvent callback will be triggered, to return the actual window dimensions.
+However, right after window creation, the OnResizeEvent callback will be triggered, to return the actual window dimensions.

 #### The following query functions are provided:
  - `GetWinPos . :` Get the window's current position, relative to the top-left corner of the display